 This research was carried out at the date palm plantation of the Department of Forestry and Wildlife Management, Modibbo Adama University, Yola located at Girei Local Government Area of Adamawa State.
 The area lies between latitudes 9°.09 and 9°.33 N and longitudes 12°.21 and 12°.54 E of the state and has an elevation of 339 meters above sea level (Figure 1).
 Adamawa state falls under the Sudan, southern, and Guinea savannah types of vegetation, and it experiences distinct dry and wet seasons with temperature and humidity varying with seasons.
 The wet or rainy season falls between April and November, which is characterized by a single maximum in August and September.
 During this season, the moisture laden south west trade wind from the Atlantic Ocean blows over the area.
 Seventy percent of the total rainfall in the area happen to fall within four months of May- September (Adebayo, et al.2023).

 The area has an average of 62 rainy day, while average amount of rainfall recorded in the area is 972mm.
 The dry season which is the harmattan period occurs between December and March.
 The period is characterized by dry, dusty and hazy northern trade wind that blows over the area from Sahara Desert.
 Temperature within the area varies with season.
 Although the temperatures are relatively high almost all the year round, temperature of the area ranges from 27° C-40° C. December and January are the coldest months with the average temperature of 34° C (Adebayo, et al. 2023).
 The natural vegetation of the area is Sudan savannah type which is characterized by thick vegetation around hills and mountain ranges.
-The vegetation has a wide variety of savannah trees species among which area are; Acacia spp, Adansonia spp, Anogeissus spp.
+The vegetation has a wide variety of savannah trees species among which area areis; Acacia spp., Adansonia spp., Anogeissus spp.
 (Akosim, et al, 2020).